lmfit/lmfit-py/_sources/builtin_models.txt

 .. _asteval: http://newville.github.io/asteval/

-As shown in the previous chapter (:ref:`model_chapter`), it is fairly straightforward to build fitting models from parametrized python functions.
+As shown in the previous chapter (:ref:`model_chapter`), it is fairly straightforward to build fitting models from parametrized Python functions.
 The number of model classes listed so far in the present chapter should make it clear that this process is not too difficult.
 Still, it is sometimes desirable to build models from a user-supplied function.
-This may be especially true if model-building is built-in to some larger library or application for fitting in which the user may not be able to easily build and use a new model from python code.
+This may be especially true if model-building is built-in to some larger library or application for fitting in which the user may not be able to easily build and use a new model from Python code.

 The :class:`ExpressionModel` allows a model to be built from a